 For example, we get angry when we’re deceived (external threat).
 The anger motivates us to confront the deceiver so we can get our rights back or end the bad relationship.

 We’re interested in a potential romantic partner (external opportunity).
-The interest motivates us to pursue the possibility of a relationship.
+This interest motivates us to pursue the possibility of a relationship.

 When our body is depleted of nutrients (internal threat), we feel hunger which motivates us to replenish those nutrients.